 Each activity listed in the rotated matrix reflects a practical approach to earning income in informal economies.
 Repairing appliances or shoes caters to immediate household needs, while offering cleaning or household help addresses the demand for domestic assistance.
 Tasks like working as a parking attendant or guiding drivers demonstrate the role of interpersonal interaction in creating tipping opportunities.
-Similarly, temporary labor services such as construction or carpentry and manual labor like hauling or digging leverage physical effort and adaptability, showcasing the varied and resourceful means bystanders employ to meet daily income needs.
+Similarly, temporary labor services such as construction or carpentry and manual labor like hauling or digging leverage physical effort and adaptability, showcasing the varied and resourceful means male bystanders employ to meet daily income needs.
 These findings resonate with the study by the International Labour Organization (2018), which underscores the significance of service-oriented labor in informal economies, particularly where formal employment opportunities are scarce.
 The activities highlighted in this study emphasize flexibility and practicality in generating income, aligning with the work of Aditya and Amri (2023).
 They assert that service-oriented labor bridges economic gaps, offering immediate financial relief and addressing the vulnerabilities of those with unstable income streams.
 This research confirms the pivotal role of informal, skill-based tasks in sustaining urban livelihoods and adapting to economic uncertainties.

-JETRM International Journal of Engineering Technology Research & Management Published By:
+International Journal of Engineering Technology Research & Management Published By:

-Item Attributes Factor Dimensions nem Attributes Score Dimensions I perform small repair services, such as fixing appliances or shoes, 12 to earn income.
-0.718 14 I offer cleaning or household help to others for compensation.
-0.686 18 I work as a parking attendant or offer guidance to drivers for tips.
-0.529 Service-Oriented I offer labor services like construction or carpentry on a temporary Labor 19 basis.
-0.521 I participate in temporary manual labor, such as hauling or digging, 21 for short-term income.
+Item Attributes Factor Score Dimensions 12 I perform small repair services, such as fixing appliances or shoes, to earn income.
+0.72 14 I offer cleaning or household help to others for compensation.
+0.69 G 18 I work as a parking attendant or offer guidance to drivers for tips.
+0.53 Service- Oriented 19 I offer labor services like construction or carpentry on a temporary basis.
+0.52 Labor 21 I participate in temporary manual labor, such as hauling or digging, for short-term income.
 0.52